-3 Now FAA ATC and the FAA automated flight service stations are heavily involved in each and every one of the 4 estimated 125,000 -- that's FY 2003 data -- ADIZ VFR flights 5 6 each year.
-I think our friend from the Air Traffic Controller 7 Association has clearly indicated their position on this issue, 8 that it's an overwhelming number that was never accommodated in 9 the design of the system they're currently operating in.
-10 These procedures and activities impose a significant 11 requirement for pilots that is both time-consuming, complex, 12 13 and 14 not based on a properly defined national defense need.
-The 15 cost and time requirements for pilot compliance with the proposed 16 17 permanent ADIZ have not been properly documented in the FAA regulatory evaluation.
-18 19 The impact on FAA ATC is a very significant 20 increase 21 in workload, which has been estimated in the FAA regulatory 22 evaluation to cost over \$128 million over ten years.
-I believe 23 the FAA costs and costs to the general aviation community have 24 been grossly understated.
-These costs should be updated with 25 the most complete current year's data and recalculated using 26 actual workload data.
+- of VFR flights conducted within the 3,000 square miles of - 2 airspace comprising the ADIZ. - Now FAA ATC and the FAA automated flight service - 4 stations are heavily involved in each and every one of the - 5 estimated 125,000 -- that's FY 2003 data -- ADIZ VFR flights - 6 each year.
+I think our friend from the Air Traffic Controller - 7 Association has clearly indicated their position on this issue, - 8 that it's an overwhelming number that was never accommodated in - 9 the design of the system they're currently operating in. - 10 These procedures and activities impose a - 11 significant - requirement for pilots that is both time-consuming, complex, - 13 and - 14 not based on a properly defined national defense need.
+The - 15 cost - 16 and time requirements for pilot compliance with the proposed - 17 permanent ADIZ have not been properly documented in the FAA - 18 regulatory evaluation. - 19 The impact on FAA ATC is a very significant - 20 increase - 21 in workload, which has been estimated in the FAA regulatory - 22 evaluation to cost over \$128 million over ten years.
+I believe - 23 the FAA costs and costs to the general aviation community have - been grossly understated.
+These costs should be updated with - 25 the most complete current year's data and recalculated using - 26 actual workload data.
 I think that's necessary.
 It's obvious

-1 from a lot of the regulatory evaluation data that was in here 2 that it was hurried and the data was incomplete in looking at 3 it 4 and it needs to be looked at again.
+- 1 from a lot of the regulatory evaluation data that was in here - 2 that it was hurried and the data was incomplete in looking at - 3 it - 4 and it needs to be looked at again.

-1 The ADIZ VFR procedures described in the NPRM and 2 the FAA ATC system for the active monitoring of flights for 3 national defense reasons, the FAA ATC radar and radar equipment currently in place have technical limitations in accomplishing 4 that mission.
-At a minimum, FAA should provide increased radio 5 6 coverage to support the ADIZ mission, specifically for 7 low-altitude aircraft operating at the approaches to and within 8 the ADIZ below class B airspace.
-Radar should be optimized 9 and-or supplemented to ensure appropriate coverage for the 10 approaches and within the ADIZ itself.
-The costs for the 11 upgrade necessary to accomplish the ADIZ mission should be included in the overall cost data.
-12

-13 There are some unintended consequences of the ADIZ 14 which have been generally addressed, but we'll beat it a 15 little

-16 bit more.
-The implementation of the ADIZ in February of 2003 17 has had significant unintended consequences.
-Statistics 18 provided by the National Capital Region Coordination Center stated that there have been 3500 or 3495 incursions into 19 20 restricted airspace in the National Capital Region between 21 January of 2003 and July of 2005.
-These incursions included 22 approximately 150 violations of the FRZ an unknown number of 23 Camp David restricted airspace violations, but the vast 24 majority

-25 of all violations were ADIZ violations.

-655 of the 3495 violations resulted in the decision
+- 1 The ADIZ VFR procedures described in the NPRM and - 2 the FAA ATC system for the active monitoring of flights for - 3 national defense reasons, the FAA ATC radar and radar equipment - 4 currently in place have technical limitations in accomplishing - 5 that mission.
+At a minimum, FAA should provide increased radio - 6 coverage to support the ADIZ mission, specifically for - 7 low-altitude aircraft operating at the approaches to and within - 8 the ADIZ below class B airspace.
+Radar should be optimized - 9 and-or supplemented to ensure appropriate coverage for the - 10 approaches and within the ADIZ itself.
+The costs for the - 11 upgrade necessary to accomplish the ADIZ mission should be - 12 included in the overall cost data. - 13 There are some unintended consequences of the ADIZ - 14 which have been generally addressed, but we'll beat it a - 15 little - 16 bit more.
+The implementation of the ADIZ in February of 2003 - 17 has had significant unintended consequences.
+Statistics - 18 provided by the National Capital Region Coordination Center - 19 stated that there have been 3500 or 3495 incursions into - 20 restricted airspace in the National Capital Region between - 21 January of 2003 and July of 2005.
+These incursions included - 22 approximately 150 violations of the FRZ an unknown number of - 23 Camp David restricted airspace violations, but the vast - 24 majority - of all violations were ADIZ violations. - 26 655 of the 3495 violations resulted in the decision